nychealth/EH-dataportal/content/take-action/_index.md

 mapLib: true
 ---

-Take action about issues in your community.
+Take action about issues in your community!

+Environmental health issues are big.
+They're not something that one person can tackle alone - they require an effort from everybody: city residents, City agencies, and our elected officials who make the policies that affect our environments.

+One way to take action is to contact elected officials about issues.
+This page will help you do that.